What to expect

 It can sometimes be daunting to walk into an unfamiliar building for the first time.
 What can you expect if you come to Honiton Evangelical Congregational Church?

-You will be greeted by a steward who will hand you a service sheet.
-All hymns and bible readings to be used during the service are on the sheet, so there is no need to bring anything with you.
+You will be greeted by a steward who will hand you a hymn book and a bible, should you require one.
 You are welcome to bring your own bible.

 For track and trace, you will be asked to leave contact details, or use the QR code on the poster.